snwh/faba-icon-theme/README.md

 Faba Icon Theme
 ===============

-This is the base icon set for Faba.
-It is designed with simplicity and compliance to Tango desktop standards in mind.
+Faba is a sexy and modern icon theme with Tango influences.
 All variations and supplementary themes for Faba, require this base theme.

 Faba Icon Theme is distributed under the terms of the GNU GPL v.3